wangx677/BridGE/README.txt

 This step will compute false discovery rates, and write significant discoveries (with detailed statistical information and gene drivers) to an excel file.

-Example 2.4.1, run analysis on permutation results based on combined interaction: bridge.sh --job=Analysis --projectDir=$BRIDGEPATH/example_project --model=combined  --samplePerms=10 --minPATH=10 --pvalueCutoff=0.05 --mappingDistance=500
+Example 2.4.1, run analysis on permutation results based on combined interaction: bridge.sh --job=Analysis --projectDir=$BRIDGEPATH/example_project --model=combined  --samplePerms=10 --minPath=10 --pvalueCutoff=0.05 --mappingDistance=500

-Inputs for --model --samplePerms --minPATH --mappingDistance  should also be specified (unless they are the same as the default values).
+Inputs for --model --samplePerms --minPath --mappingDistance  should also be specified (unless they are the same as the default values).